-At Premier Strata we specialize in the management of Building defects and with 85% (as quoted by Engineers Australia) of newly built Strata lots containing defects from the time of construction, defects require urgent and thorough action by the best experts within strict timeframes.
+At Premier Strata we specialize in the management of Building defects and with 85% (97% in NSW as quoted by Engineers Australia) of newly built Strata lots containing defects from the time of construction, defects require urgent and thorough action by the best experts within strict timeframes.

 The point of difference with Premier Strata is our independence.
 We have no connection with builders or developers of Strata properties as all our business is Referral based and comes via word of mouth direct from unit owners.

 Due to our independence, our allegiance is always to our lot owners and we can thus assure you of our full support in getting the best results for you in managing your “Building Defects”

 Premier aligns itself with only the best like-minded results driven defect experts.
 Your defects team includes specialist engineers, lawyers, defects managers and is spearheaded by Premier’s own in -house Defect Specialist, Sonal Shah.

 Sonal has successfully worked on some of NSW’s largest defect matters and with her high attention to detail, owners feel safe in the knowledge that their defect issues are being prioritised.

 A building defect is confirmed as an issue if it is a result of defective design, faulty workmanship, substandard materials or non-compliance with the structural performance requirements of the National Construction Code.